o3de/o3de.org/content/docs/user-guide/networking/settings.md

 ---

 ## Overview
-This page documents console variables (CVars) and settings for AzNetworking and Multiplayer behaviour.
+This page documents console variables (CVars) and settings for AzNetworking and Multiplayer behavior.

 ## Client settings
 | Setting                | Description                                                                                                                                                                             | Default   | Notes |